 - Log into your Ava account at ava.socialcipher.com.

-- Click “Open App.”
-This takes you to the Player Management Dashboard.
+- Click “Manage Classroom.”
+This takes you to the Classroom Management Page.

 - Add student names (For privacy reasons, please do not enter a student’s full name.)

-- Give the student the code associated with their name.
+- Give the student their username and password associated with their name.
+Their password is automatically generated.

-You can click on a student’s name to lock/unlock specific modules.
-To play the game, instruct students to visit https://play.socialcipher.com/ and input their code.
+Back on the Homepage, you can click on "Confirm and Assign" to lock/unlock specific modules.
+To play the game, instruct students to visit https://play.socialcipher.com/ and input their username and code.
 Feel free to create a player account for yourself, so you can explore the game as well!

 For visual instructions, view the How Do I Get Start w/ Ava tutorial.